-- Cloud users do not want to run OSes - They want to run their applications - How to share cloud resources closer to the applications? - Virtualization layer just between the OS and the application - Virtualize the OS for multiple applications at the same time! - In other words, containers are OS-level virtualization - An OS executes a container runtime that uses a container engine to run containers - Docker, LXC, OpenVZ...
+- Cloud users do not want to run OSes - They want to run their applications - How to share cloud resources closer to the applications? - Virtualization layer just between the OS and the application - Virtualize the OS for multiple applications at the same time! - An OS executes a container runtime that uses a container engine to run containers - Docker, LXC, OpenVZ...